rfelixallen/inhospitable/README.md

 * Fix border on viewp

 Log
+3/18/15
+-I began experimenting with persistance, the fancy word for saving and reloading.
+I was able to dump a window and restore it using test files.
+The next test is to see if we can dump a game screen.

 3/15/16
 -And I am back!
 I plan on reviving this project and doing some more feature work.
 I miss coding, and I have ambitious roguelike plans.
 All I've done so far is update the feature list with some new ideas.